MY STORY -

 In September of 2012, I began to experience numbness and tingling in my extremities, along with other symptoms that I could not explain.
 Then one day, after working out, I fainted, which I have never done before.
 At this time, my husband strongly suggested that I go to the hospital.
 After three days, my doctors diagnosed me with a brain tumor.
 Although it was benign, the size of it posed an imminent threat to some very important functions and most of all, my carotid artery.
 Although I went on to have surgery and radiation to reduce it, the doctors could not remove it all and they told my husband I could die at any second or suffer a stroke.
 I had quite a physical and spiritual battle during this time.
 My hearing was severely affected to the point where I could not stand to hear noises let alone sit and listen to music.
 When I went to Sunday service at my church, I had to wait in the car or in the lobby until the worship service was done.
 I also had loud ringing in my ears from which I would cry myself to sleep over it.
 My throat was affected as well.
 These were some of the many symptoms that I suffered, including depression.
 The doctors could not explain any of it.
 The results of my Google search of my symptoms suggested that I would have to deal with these symptoms for the rest of life, however long or short my life would be.

-Through many prayers from my family and friends, my church in Florida - Grace Chapel in Loxahatchee, Florida, and the church that I grew up in, International Gospel Center in Ecorse, Michigan, I was able to overcome and heal not just in body, but in mind and spirit as well.
+Through many prayers from my family and friends, my church in Florida and the church that I grew up in Ecorse, Michigan, I was able to overcome and heal not just in body, but in mind and spirit as well.

 Eventually, I started back singing but this time with a life purpose.
 To show God's (the Father, the Son, and the Holy Spirit) light and how He performs miracles.
 I'm not His first miracle and I'm definitely not His last.

 I started back singing in a restaurant after the owner contacted me and said that he saw me at a jam session a few years back.
 I then prayed for a jazz band that I could work with on a regular basis.
-I even named all the instruments that I wanted and God provided me with a wonderful south Florida jazz band to work with (Eric & The Jazzers).
-I have gone on to meet and work with many highly acclaimed jazz musicians.
-I continue on a world concert tour as a tribute to Ella Fitzgerald titled A'LA ELLA! in Europe and South Africa where I perform to sold out, standing room only audiences at Royal Albert Hall in London, England, as well as in Berlin, Germany and Cape Town, South Africa.
+I even named all the instruments that I wanted and God provided me with a wonderful south Florida jazz band to work with (Eric & the Jazzers).
+I have gone on to meet and work with many highly acclaimed jazz musicians and perform in venues around the world.
+I produced and performed a world concert tour as a tribute to Ella Fitzgerald titled A'LA ELLA! in Europe and South Africa where I perform to sold out, standing room only audiences at Royal Albert Hall in London, England, as well as in Berlin, Germany and Cape Town, South Africa.
 I also performed in Brussels, at a famous and historic concert hall called Bozar (Brussels Center for Fine Arts) where famous jazz legends have performed, including Ella Fitzgerald.
-I continue to do tours of A'LA ELLA! and other themed show tours around the world.
+I continue to do singing tours around the world.